AkIszler/MonsterGenPro_v0.1/README.md

 # MonsterGenPro v0.1

+## This project is a bit of a mess right now SORRY*
+ps probs dont try and use it, part of it works but the API is BUSTED.

 The application is designed to run a "server" that can randomly generate enemies or characters to populate books, games, or tabletop RPGs like D&D. Its core functionality revolves around the ability to upload spreadsheet data, which the program then stores and retrieves as needed.